syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

    ![](Add-on_images/Step-by-Step-Installation_img5.png)

-3. After reading the License Agreement, click the I accept the terms and conditions check box.
+3. After reading the License Agreement, check the **I agree to the License Terms and Conditions** check box.

 4. Click Next.
 Installation location will be displayed.